Terracotta-OSS/terracotta-core/kits/source/docs/notices/README.txt

 Terracotta.

-Terracotta for Hibernate installation instructions are in INSTALL_HIBERNATE_ONLY.TXT in the Terracotta home directory.
+Terracotta for Hibernate installation instructions are in INSTALL_HIBERNATE_ONLY.txt in the Terracotta home directory.

 Terracotta for Hibernate documentation is at http://www.terracotta.org/web/display/orgsite/Terracotta+for+Hibernate